jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 }
 ```

-1. It works: Expressions can be typed by separating them using semicolons
+1. It works: Expressions can be typed by separating them using semicolons *CORRECT*
 2. It doesn't work: Statements should be on their own on a single line of code
 3. It works: Go adds semicolons behind the scenes for every statement already